esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 complex to configure to work properly with the r.js builds.
 It requires forked versions of Handlebars, Underscore and json2 libraries.
 It also forces you to include some i18n solution which collided with ours.
 Not fun.
-I just wanted to use Handlebars with precomplication...
+I just wanted to use Handlebars with precompilation.
 So I grabbed the issue by the balls I wrote my own Handlebars plugin for RequireJS.

 <https://github.com/epeli/requirejs-hbs>

 It's a lot simpler and works.
-I though it doesn't swap out the Handlebars dependency for a runtime only version on builds.
+Though it doesn't swap out the Handlebars dependency for the runtime only version on builds.
 Pull requests welcome.

 ## Enter Browserify V2